teckel-mcp-servers/navigation-toolbox/README.md

 Computation of aviation-pertinent atmospheric parameters (versus altitude) given the measured temperature and pressure (from METARs).
 Perform VFR (Visual-Flight-Rules) flight route calculations between specified origin and destination airfields, plus up to ten optional intermediate waypoints (when not routing direct).
 Automatically computes wind corrections (using latest METARs along the route, and assuming a power-law extrapolation from METAR measured winds at 10m AGL to wind aloft), magnetic variation, and sunlight conditions (e.g., if daylight, twilight, or night-time at each waypoint plus direction (azimuth and zenith) to the sun relative to flight track (to assess if glare will be an issue).
 For the origin and departure airfields, gives essential information for each runway (surface, dimensions) plus the crosswind and headwind/tailwind components (computed from latest METARs), plus, where the information is available, details on runway lighting, visual approach aids, and instrument approach aids.
 Also provides the communication frequencies for the origin and departure airfields, plus where the information is available, telephone contact details, operating hours, and whether PPR is required.
 Utilizes current atmospheric conditions (from latest METAR data) to model the atmosphere (and its deviations from the International Standard Atmosphere) in order to compute for example, density altitude at the departure airfield, true airspeed (TAS), Mach number, and estimated cloud-base and freezing altitude along the route, and pressure altitude at each waypoint (i.e., the altitude displayed on the altimeter when set at standard pressure setting, useful for flight level determination).
 All navigation timings are presented in UTC as well as in local time (taking account of timezone and Daylight-Savings corrections).
 As well as providing a route summary (total distance, flight time, fuel consumption), all relevant data is provided per leg to facilitate the generation of a navlog (e.g., groundspeed, distance, timings, magnetic heading and true track, fuel used, etc).
 Aircraft Performance and route profile data (indicated airspeed, altitude, fuel flow rate) can be specified or default values (100kts, 2500ft 8 USgal/hour) are used if omitted.
 The latest METAR (current weather) and TAF (forecasts) reports are provided for each waypoint.
 A URL is also provided which enables the route to be viewed on skyvector.com (via any web browser).
 From there, the route can be exported to popular pilot apps such as Garmin Pilot, ForeFlight etc.

-LLM prompt examples using these tools:
+### LLM prompt examples using these tools:

-“What is the great-circle distance between Prestwick Airport and Goodwood Airfield in the UK?”
+_“What is the great-circle distance between Prestwick Airport and Goodwood Airfield in the UK?”_

-“What is the latitude and longitude of the location 25 nautical miles on a true bearing of 335 degrees from EGNS?”
+_“What is the latitude and longitude of the location 25 nautical miles on a true bearing of 335 degrees from EGNS?”_

-“What is the latitude and longitude of the location 45 nautical miles on a magnetic bearing of 85 degrees from the Daventry VOR (DTY) in the UK?”
+_“What is the latitude and longitude of the location 45 nautical miles on a magnetic bearing of 85 degrees from the Daventry VOR (DTY) in the UK?”_

-“What is the nearest METAR report for Wolverhampton Airport, UK?”
+_“What is the nearest METAR report for Wolverhampton Airport, UK?”_

-“Perform the flight route calculations for a VFR flight from Wolverhampton Airport, UK, to EGTK, with intermediate waypoint 15 nautical miles on a magnetic bearing of 210 degrees from Wolverhampton.
+_“Perform the flight route calculations for a VFR flight from Wolverhampton Airport, UK, to EGTK, with intermediate waypoint 15 nautical miles on a magnetic bearing of 210 degrees from Wolverhampton.
 Indicated airspeed will be 95 kts, altitude 2000 ft, departing Wolverhampton 45 minutes from now.
-Provide details for the navlog, plus a skyvector URL.”
+Provide details for the navlog, plus a skyvector URL.”_

 Then,
-“How long is the drive from EGTK to Chipping Norton?”
+_“How long is the drive from EGTK to Chipping Norton?”_

-“Perform the flight route calculations for a VFR flight from Palo Alto Airport, CA, to Half Moon Bay airport, CA, with an intermediate waypoint overflying Stanford University.
+_“Perform the flight route calculations for a VFR flight from Palo Alto Airport, CA, to Half Moon Bay airport, CA, with an intermediate waypoint overflying Stanford University.
 Indicated airspeed will be 100 kts, altitude 3000 ft, departing Palo Alto two hours from now.
-Provide details for the navlog, plus a skyvector URL.”
+Provide details for the navlog, plus a skyvector URL.”_

 Then,
-“Are there any Mexican restaurants within 10 miles of Half Moon Bay airport?”
+_“Are there any Mexican restaurants within 10 miles of Half Moon Bay airport?”_

-# How to Use the teckel Toolboxes
+## How to Use the teckel Toolboxes

-First generate an API key using the teckel App.
+### First generate an API key using the teckel App.

 Do the following: